t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \section{Proposed Method}

-In this section, we walk through the three components of the proposed t-METASET: shape descriptor (Section~\ref{Shape Descriptor}), sparse regressor (Section~\ref{Sparse Regressor}), and diversity-driven sampling (Section~\ref{Diversity-Based Sampling}).
-Then the whole algorithm as its entirety is presented.
+In this section, we walk readers through the three components of the proposed t-METASET: shape descriptor (Section~\ref{Shape Descriptor}), sparse regressor (Section~\ref{Sparse Regressor}), and diversity-driven sampling (Section~\ref{Diversity-Based Sampling}).
+Then the algorithm in its entirety is presented.
 (Section~\ref{The t-METASET Algorithm})